Site icon Snov.io Knowledgebase

 This is because warm-up generates only positive interactions, and real campaigns sometimes bring in the negatives (bounces, spam reports) which depletes the positive effect that was gained.

-The recommended default settings for the Progressive warm-up are the following:
+The recommended default settings for the Progressive warm-up:

-Remember: We recommend setting a daily goal of 40 emails because it is a super safe number for your account’s reputation.
+We recommend setting a daily goal of 40 warm-up emails.
+It's a safe limit for your account's reputation.

 Email account activity

-Your sender reputation grows from a consistent email sending activity.
+Your sender reputation grows from consistent email-sending activity and positive engagement.

 This way, your email account will maintain its strength and sender reputation during periods of inactivity as you prepare for your next campaign.